mavlink/MAVSDK-docs/en/cpp/README.md

 This [Guide](../guide/README.md) explains how to write MAVSDK apps using C++.
 A simple complete example can be found in [Takeoff and Land](../examples/takeoff_and_land.md).

+## Updating / API changes

+Information about how the API changes from one version to the next: [API cchanges](api_changes.md).

 ## API Overview